DouglasCAyers/salesforce-chatter-bot-topics/README.md

 Overview
 ----------------
 Chatter Bot for Topics is a way to easily listen for topic assignments to a Chatter post and take action.
 An example would be to automatically create a Case when a topic is assigned to a Chatter post.
 Unfortunately, you cannot just leverage Process Builder to monitor the creation of a TopicAssignment object.
 This project makes it easy by monitoring the topics that you want and then creating a custom object that you can leverage within Process Builder.

+For background details, our inspiration, instructional videos, and what the future may hold, please [read our blog post](https://douglascayers.com/2016/11/13/create-case-when-chatter-topic-assigned-or-crm-ai-with-chatter-bot/).

 Installation
 ----------------------